The Short Answer

 Signals You Need Senior Technology Leadership

-- technical decisions are slowing product progress
+- technical decisions are slowing platform, data, or AI progress

 - vendor or platform choices feel risky